 The Division of Business offers four minors to complement a variety of majors: Accounting, Business Management, Economics and Fashion Studies.

-The Economics minor, requiring 15 credits, supplements a liberal arts or pre-professional degree by providing students with a broad overview of domestic and global economies.
-Every Economics minor takes three required courses and two electives including courses such as International Economics or Business; Population and Development; or Money, Banking, and Financial Markets.
+The Economics minor, requiring 18 credits, supplements a liberal arts or pre-professional degree by providing students with a broad overview of domestic and global economies.
+Every Economics minor takes three required courses and three electives including courses such as International Economics or International Business; Population and Development; or Money, Banking, and Financial Markets.

 This is an interdisciplinary minor combining business, arts, media, and culture.
 A student can complete the Fashion Studies minor with 18 credits.
 Students will take six courses in total, including four required courses and two electives.
 Required and elective courses include Fashion Marketing and Branding, Visual Merchandising, The Social Psychology of Dress and Global Fashion Business (short-term study abroad course).
 The minor will introduce students to the social, economic, cultural, psychological, and historical aspects of fashion.